Symmetrization of the Maxwell--Neumann--Poincar'e operator, spectral decomposition in $\mathbf{H}(\mathrm{curl},D)$ traces, and boundary localisation of SPRs: Electromagnetic problems and boundary localization in the quantum ergodic sense

-In this section, we develop a mathematical framework for weak SPRs in electromagnetic systems by employing the spectral decomposition theorem of static MNP operators, which consequently establishes the surface localization of the weak plasmon sequence in the quantum ergodic sense.
+In this section, we develop a mathematical framework for weak SPRs in electromagnetic systems using the spectral decomposition theorem for static MNP operators.
+This consequently establishes the boundary localization of weak SPRs in the quantum ergodic sense.
 Specifically, we complete the proof of Theorem \ref{th:location1}.